Akshay809/kopSkylines/README.md

 						  - minimizes the current DataStore
 						  - sets every value in the DataStore of the current instance to the minimum value as defined for that type of Value
 						  - Used for constructing the DataInstanceOrigin
+						- isMinimumCornerOfU
+							- Checks if current instance is the minimum corner of the MBB of the object it refers to
 					- get and update functions for DataInstance properties
 	  			- **DataInstanceOrigin**
 	  				- First '0 weight' instance created, referring DataObjectOrigin